When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. One could easily tell the difference.

-I hope that you have found this information useful.
+I hope you have found the above the information in this tutorial useful.

-Disclaimer: We are not associated with WordPress, Automattic, or any of the products promoted on this website.
-We may derive an affiliate commission of financial benefit from the sale of third-party products or services advertised on our site.
+Disclaimer: We are not directly associated with WordPress or any of the products mentioned on this website.
+We may receive a financial benefit or affiliate commission from purchases of products or services mentioned on our website.
 All images and information sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use.

-Did you find this post useful?
-If so, please take a moment and share this information with others using the links below.
+Have you found this tutorial useful?
+If so, please take a moment and share this page with anyone who can benefit from learning about WordPress using the social links below.